yuri1313/docker-chronyd/README.md

 ## Configure NTP Servers

-By default, this container uses CloudFlare's time server (time.cloudflare.com).
+By default, this container uses the [NTP pool's time servers](https://www.ntppool.org/en/).
 If you'd like to use one or more different NTP server(s), you can pass this container an `NTP_SERVERS` environment variable.
 This can be done by updating the [vars](vars), [docker-compose.yml](docker-compose.yml) files or manually passing `--env=NTP_SERVERS="..."` to `docker run`.